The K-Theory of a Simple Separable Exact C*-Algebra Not Isomorphic to Its Opposite Algebra: Introduction

-The purpose of this article is to exhibit many examples of simple separable exact C*-algebras not isomorphic to their opposite algebras.
+The purpose of this article is to exhibit many examples of simple separable exact \ca{s} not isomorphic to their opposite algebras, and to prove that they satisfy the Universal Coefficient Theorem.
+(This is new even for the example in~\cite{PhV}.)
 In particular, we prove that there are uncountably many possibilities for the K-theory of such an algebra, while still preserving most of the good properties of the algebra in~\cite{PhV}.
-For $p = 2$ and for any odd prime $p$ such that $- 1$ is not a square mod~$p,$ and for any UHF algebra $B$ stable under tensoring with the $p^{\infty}$~UHF algebra we give a simple separable exact C*-algebra~$D,$ not isomorphic to its opposite algebra, with real rank zero and a unique tracial state such that $K_* (D) \cong K_* (B).$ For any $p$ and $B$ as above, and for any Choquet simplex~$\Dt,$ we give a simple separable exact C*-algebra~$D,$ not isomorphic to its opposite algebra, with real rank one, such that $K_* (D) \cong K_* (B),$ and whose tracial state space is isomorphic to~$\Dt.$ For any $p$ and $B$ as above, and for any countable abelian group~$G,$ we give a simple separable exact C*-algebra~$D,$ not isomorphic to its opposite algebra, with real rank zero and a unique tracial state such that $K_0 (D) \cong K_0 (B)$ and such that $K_1 (D) \cong G \otimes_{\Z} {\mathbb{Z}} \big[ \tfrac{1}{p} \big].$ We give further information on the algebras described above, including showing that the order on projections is determined by traces, computing the Cuntz semigroups, and proving that the algebras have stable rank one and tensorially absorb the UHF algebra~$B$ and the Jiang-Su algebra~$Z$.
+For any odd prime $q$ such that $- 1$ is not a square mod~$q$, and for any UHF algebra $B$ stable under tensoring with the $q^{\infty}$~UHF algebra (the algebra ${\displaystyle{\bigotimes_{n = 1}^{\infty} M_q}}$), we produce a simple separable exact \ca~$D$, not isomorphic to its opposite algebra, with real rank zero and a unique tracial state, such that $K_* (D) \cong K_* (B)$.
+For any $q$ and $B$ as above, and for any Choquet simplex~$\Dt$, we give a simple separable exact \ca~$D$, not isomorphic to its opposite algebra, with real rank one, such that $K_* (D) \cong K_* (B)$, and whose tracial state space is isomorphic to~$\Dt$.
+For any $q$ and $B$ as above, and for any countable abelian group~$G$, we give a simple separable exact \ca~$D$, not isomorphic to its opposite algebra, with real rank zero and a unique tracial state, such that $K_0 (D) \cong K_0 (B)$ and $K_1 (D) \cong G \otimes_{\Z} {\mathbb{Z}} \big[ \tfrac{1}{q} \big]$.
+We show that all the \ca{s} we construct satisfy the Universal Coefficient Theorem.
+We give further information on the algebras described above, including showing that the order on projections is determined by traces, computing the Cuntz semigroups, and showing that the algebras have stable rank one and tensorially absorb the $q^{\infty}$ UHF algebra and the Jiang-Su algebra.
 The examples described above are not the most general that can be obtained with our method, but are chosen to illustrate the possibilities.
+There are infinitely many primes $q$ such that $-1$ is not a square mod~$q$, so there are infinitely many choices for $q$ covered by our examples.

+Our results show an essential difference between the class of nuclear \ca{s} absorbing the Jiang-Su algebra and the class of exact \ca{s} absorbing the Jiang-Su algebra, and the importance of nuclearity for the classication of simple \ca{s}.

-Question~8.1 in~\cite{PhV} asked whether for any UHF algebra~$B$ there exists a simple separable exact C*-algebra $D$ not isomorphic to its opposite algebra which has the same K-theory as~$B$, and the other properties of the algebra~$A$ above.
+Question~8.1 in~\cite{PhV} asked whether for any UHF algebra~$B$ there exists a simple separable exact \ca{} $D$ not isomorphic to its opposite algebra that has the same K-theory as~$B$, and the same properties as the algebra of~\cite{PhV}.
 Our results provide a partial positive answer to this question.